uw-visual-odometry/Charuco_Stereo_Calibrator/README.md

 - Visualizes calibration errors and highlights outliers.

 #### CharucoStereoCalibrator
-- Support same feature above but using Charucoboard.
+- Support same feature with `StereoCalibrator` but using Charucoboard.

+#### CharucoCalibrator
+- One camera calibrator using Charucoboard.
 - Feel free to use `generate_charuco.py` to generate your own Charucoboard.
 It's designed for A4 printing.

 #### Rectifier